facebook/openbmc-linux/Documentation/virt/kvm/arm/hyp-abi.rst

 hypervisor), or any hypervisor-specific interaction when the kernel is used as a host.

+Note: KVM/arm has been removed from the kernel.
+The API described here is still valid though, as it allows the kernel to kexec when booted at HYP.
+It can also be used by a hypervisor other than KVM if necessary.

 On arm and arm64 (without VHE), the kernel doesn't run in hypervisor mode, but still needs to interact with it, allowing a built-in hypervisor to be either installed or torn down.